gel1has3/MalariaProject/README.md

 # MalariaProject
 This project was developed in partnership with Prof. Yosi Shibbru (Rose-Hulman Institute of Technology, USA).

 The result of this project was presented on ISCB Africa ASCBCB Conference on Bioinformatics, March 9-11, 2015, Daressalaam, Tanzania and BLACK IN AI WORKSHOP co-located with NIPS 2018 at the Palais des Congrès de Montréal (Montreal Convention Centre) in Montréal CANADA on December 7th.
-2018.
+2018 conference as well as National Workshop on “Artificial Intelligence for Ethiopia”, Jointly hosted by Emerging Technology Center of Ethiopian Biotechnology Institute in Collaboration with the Institute of Technology of Hawassa University.

 About Malaria